priyankagit-hub/UCB_BioE134_GeneDesign/README.md

   - `hairpin_counter.py`: Detects potential hairpin structures in sequences.
   - `reverse_complement.py`: Computes the reverse complement of a DNA sequence.

 ## How to Install and Run

-This project has no external dependencies, so you can simply clone the repository and run the scripts directly.
+This project has minimal dependencies, which can be installed using `pip` and a virtual environment (venv) to avoid conflicts with other Python projects.

 ### Requirements

 - **Python 3.x** is required.
 Make sure it's installed on your system.
+- **Dependencies**: Listed in the `requirements.txt` file.

 ### Steps: